Member benefits and fees 2026-27

-Membership is open to Women’s Services in Australia which support WESNET’s Vision and Purpose
+Membership is open to Women’s Specialist DFV Services in Australia which support Wesnet’s Vision and Purpose

 Full Membership - for Specialist Women’s Service organisations and programs providing frontline support to women and children victim-survivors of DFV, IPV or other forms of gender based violence against women, which are managed by women and operate with a gendered analysis.
 Full Members can vote and nominate for board positions.